kap39/kap39.github.io/_posts/2021-03-12-Dual-booting.md

  ## Dual Booting

   * It'll help if you turn off 'fast setup' in Windows first.
-Go into Control Panel; Power Options; Choose what power options do; Change settings that are currently available; and then unselect 'turn on fast start-up'.
+Go into Control Panel; Power Options; Choose what power options do; Change settings that are currently available; and then un-select 'turn on fast start-up'.
   * You might also have to disable BitLocker so the installer can see the hard-drive set up.
 To do this go into Control Panel; System and Security; BitLocker Drive Encryption; then turn BitLocker off.
 It might take a while to Decrypt the hard-drive but don't worry.
 From here you really should reboot your device and check everything works okay before continuing.
   * With the newer (18 upwards?)
 Ubuntu installers there is an option inbuilt for installing alongside an already running windows boot.
 So you don't have to worry about pre-partitioning the hard drive since the installer will do that for you.
   * Restart the laptop with the live USB plugged in and interrupt the usual start menu.
 It helps if you turn off 'fast boot' in Windows before doing this.
 On my Thinkpad X1C8, interrupting is hitting 'Enter' as soon as the lenovo logo appears.